ttesileanu/twostagelearning/README.md

-# twostagelearning
+# Matching tutor to student: rules and mechanisms for efficient two-stage learning in neural circuits
+Authors: Tiberiu Tesileanu, Bence Olveczky, Vijay Balasubramanian

-Code and data for paper on efficient two-stage learning in songbirds and beyond
+This repository contains the code and data for our paper on efficient two-stage learning in songbirds and beyond.